Fragmented imaginary-time evolution for early-stage quantum signal processors: Abstract

 \section{Abstract}

-Simulating quantum imaginary-time evolution (QITE) is a major promise of quantum computation.
-However, the known algorithms are either probabilistic (repeat until success) with unpractically small success probabilities or coherent (quantum amplitude amplification) but with circuit depths and ancillary-qubit numbers unrealistically large {in} the mid term.
-Our main contribution is a new generation of deterministic, high-precision QITE algorithms significantly more amenable {experimentally}.
-These are based on a surprisingly simple idea: partitioning the evolution into several fragments that are sequentially run probabilistically.
-This causes a huge reduction in wasted circuit depth every time a run fails.
-Indeed, the resulting overall runtime is asymptotically better than in coherent approaches and the hardware requirements even milder than in probabilistic ones, remarkably. {M}ore technical{ly}, we present two QITE-circuit sub-routines with excellent complexity scalings.
-One of them is optimal in ancillary-qubit overhead (one single ancillary qubit throughout) whereas the other one is optimal in runtime for small inverse temperature or high precision.
-The latter is shown by noting that the runtime saturates a cooling-speed limit that is the imaginary-time counterpart of th{e n}o fast-forwarding theorem of real-time simulations, which we prove.
-Moreover, we also make two technical contributions to the quantum signal processing formalism for operator-function synthesis (on which our sub-routines are based) that are useful beyond QITE.
-Our {findings are specially relevant for the early fault-tolerance stages of quantum hardware}.
+Simulating quantum imaginary-time evolution (QITE) is a significant promise of quantum computation.
+However, the known algorithms are either probabilistic (repeat until success) with unpractically small success probabilities or coherent (quantum amplitude amplification) with circuit depths and ancillary-qubit numbers unrealistically large in the mid-term.
+Our main contribution is a new generation of deterministic, high-precision QITE algorithms that are significantly more amenable experimentally.
+A surprisingly simple idea is behind them: partitioning the evolution into a sequence of fragments that are run probabilistically.
+It causes a considerable reduction in wasted circuit depth every time a run fails.
+Remarkably, the resulting overall runtime is asymptotically better than in coherent approaches, and the hardware requirements are even milder than in probabilistic ones.
+Our findings are especially relevant for the early fault-tolerance stages of quantum hardware.